 2.2 Ethical Approval

-Ethical approval for this study was obtained from a Tertiary Health Facility Research Ethics Committee.
+Ethical approval for this study was obtained from a Tertiary Health Facility Research Ethics Committee (add reference no.??)

 2.3 Inclusion and Exclusion criteria

 Children and adults who attended the tertiary care teaching facility and presented with malaria febrile symptoms were included in the study.
 Children and adults who are under malaria treatment were excluded from the study.